 For hiring supervisors or individuals responsible for screening and selecting youth program staff and volunteers:

 Course: Hiring Staff Who Work With Minors (30 min) - Provides tips on screening applicants, conducting interviews, performing reference checks, and spotting common red flags that can be essential in keeping minors safe.

 For support personnel or other (supervised) individuals who will not have direct access to minors:

-Video: Shine a Light (10 min) - This short video covers the warning signs of sexual abuse by adults, specific locations to keep an eye on, and concrete steps for reporting incidents or suspicions.
+Video: Shine a Light (10 min) - This short video is intended to bring awareness to the warning signs and "red flag" behaviors of sexual abuse by adults.
+It also reviews specific locations to keep an eye on and concrete steps for reporting incidents or suspicions.
 Note: this content is most appropriate for faculty, students or other individuals who are not directly involved with program delivery and not responsible for supervision of minors.

 For educators who interact with minors, including off-campus and community settings:

-New!
-Course: Boundary Awareness for Educators (30 min) - The course uses scenarios and interactive exercises to illustrate how easily educators can find themselves in a situation where boundaries are being approached and how they can safely navigate away from boundary violations.
+Course: Boundary Awareness for Educators (30 min) - This course uses scenarios and interactive exercises to illustrate how easily educators can find themselves in a situation where boundaries are being approached and how they can safely navigate away from boundary violations.